PC Building Simulator

-PC Building Simulator is a simulation-strategy video game produced by The Irregular Corporation and Romanian independent developer Claudiu Kiss.
+PC Building Simulator is a simulation-strategy video game produced by The Irregular Corporation and Romanian independent developer, Claudiu Kiss.
 The game is centered around owning and running a workshop which builds and maintains PCs, mainly gaming-oriented ones.

 The game was independently developed by Kiss before it was picked up by indie publisher The Irregular Corporation in 2017.
-It was initially released for early access in March 2018 on Steam.
+It was initially released for early access on 27 March 2018 on Steam.
 The game is compatible with the Windows operating system, and utilizes the OpenGL programming interface.

 PC Building Simulator features real life parts from a vast array of specialized brands.

-A sequel to PC Building Simulator, was released on the Epic Games Store on October 12, 2022.
+A sequel, PC Building Simulator 2, was released on the Epic Games Store on October 12, 2022.

 Gameplay

 Game modes

 The game features three modes: Career, Free Build and How to Build a PC, each requiring different play styles.